NII, Earnings, Gaps, Asset & Liability Sensitivity

 Using the approach shared and described in our earlier posts on NII, when we recalculate NII for rising rates we end up with the following exhibit.

-As predicted, on a liability sensitive balance sheet, with positive gap, as interest rates rise, NII will decline.
+As predicted, on a liability sensitive balance sheet with a positive gap, as interest rates rise, NII will decline.
 Our base started off with an NII estimate of 159 million.
-After incorporating the impact of rising interest rate, NII declines to 136.5 million.
+After incorporating the impact of the rising interest rate, NII declines to 136.5 million.

-Similar trends hold for negative gap.
-But we need a different balance sheet to showcase the interaction of negative gap.
+Similar trends hold for a negative gap.
+But we need a different balance sheet to showcase the interaction of the negative gap.

 And a different base case set of calculation results for NII